HashHound/docs/simplewallet-json-rpc.md

 ### get_payments

 Receives all the payments with a corresponding *payment_id* that were sent to the wallet.
-This method is used to get the KRB payments for the 3rd party services.
-As `simplewallet` uses only one address to receive KRB deposits, a unique *payment_id* should be assigned and shown to each user.
+This method is used to get the DME payments for the 3rd party services.
+As `simplewallet` uses only one address to receive DME deposits, a unique *payment_id* should be assigned and shown to each user.
 The method will return all the payments for this user.

 URL:
 ```